-HornetQ supports interceptors to intercept packets entering the server.
-Any supplied interceptors would be called for any packet entering the server, this allows custom code to be executed, e.g. for auditing packets, filtering or other reasons.
+HornetQ supports interceptors to intercept packets entering and exiting the server.
+Incoming and outgoing interceptors are be called for any packet entering or exiting the server respectively.
+This allows custom code to be executed, e.g. for auditing packets, filtering or other reasons.
 Interceptors can change the packets they intercept.
+This makes interceptors powerful, but also potentially dangerous.

-45.1.
+46.1.
 Implementing The Interceptors

-A interceptor must implement the Interceptor interface:
+An interceptor must implement the Interceptor interface: